deepjyotisaha85/eva4/session15A/readme.md

 * Foreground Mask Images: These images were generated using GIMP image editor.
 * Generated Images: These images were generated using a custom code.
 This code can be found here.
 * Mask for Generated Images: These images were generated using a custom code.
 This code can be found here - [Dataset Generation Code Notebook](https://github.com/deepjyotisaha85/eva4/blob/master/session15A/S15A_Dataset_Generation.ipynb)
 * Depthmap Images:These images were generated using a DenseDepth model.
-This code can be found here.
+This code can be found here - [DenseDepth Generation Code Notebook](https://github.com/deepjyotisaha85/eva4/blob/master/session15A/S15A_DenseDepth_Generation.ipynb)
+  * Credits for DenseDepth Model CodeBase: [DenseDepth Monocular Depth Estimation](https://github.com/ialhashim/DenseDepth)